Paddle.com Market Limited

 4.2 The Paddle Discount shall be calculated as follows:

 (i) Paddle Checkout: 5% of SRP plus $0.50;

 (ii) Paddle Invoicing (where payment is made by bank transfer): 3.5% of SRP.

 For the avoidance of doubt, the Paddle Discount applicable to Paddle Checkout set out in clause 4.2 (i) above shall be applied where the Invoiced Business or Invoiced Consumer is redirected back to the Paddle Checkout (credit card, PayPal or an alternative payment method).

-5.1 Charges for optional add ons are as follows (such charges being added to and forming part of the Paddle Discount):
+4.3 Charges for Additional Services are as follows (such charges being added to and forming part of the Paddle Discount):

 (i) Checkout Recovery: 10% of each checkout successfully recovered;